 Begin with a thorough post-mortem.
-Like football players watching a replay of the big game, your PMO’s members can learn much by examining completed projects.
+Like football players watching a replay of the big game, your Project Team’s members can learn much by examining completed projects.
 This will help your team understand where it’s performing well and which areas need improving.

 Shore up weak areas.
 Look for ways to fill skill and knowledge gaps, such as providing additional project management training to existing team members or bringing new professionals onto the team who already possess experience in specific areas.
 Depending on the skill set you’re currently missing, an external project management consultancy may also be a good choice to fill the need on future projects.